The Ordinary Session

 Awarding of Nordic prizes

 The Nordic Council prizes in literature, music, film and for nature and the environment are awarded during the Ordinary Session.
 This usually takes place during a festive and formal evening event.
-In the spring of 2012, the Nordic Council Literature Prize was announced and awarded in conjunction with the Theme Session.

 Taking advantage of the fact that almost all Nordic politicians are gathered in one place, a number of other meetings are held in conjunction with the Session.
 Since 2006 the Session has started, for example, with a Nordic Summit where the prime ministers and politicians discuss burning questions such as globalisation and the climate threat.